 Dog-friendly patio dining in Fredericksburg

 Check with all restaurants before making plans; many close early in the week when Fredericksburg’s a little quieter.

 Altdorf Biergarten.
 For years, whenever we were in Fredericksburg, this restaurant was our first choice for an al fresco lunch in the shady beer garden that welcomes dogs.
-Now under new ownership, the restaurant has been renovated and we haven’t yet had the chance to dine here–although it remains dog-friendly.
+Now under new ownership, the restaurant has been renovated and we’re happy to say it’s just as dog-friendly as it was under the previous ownership!.
 Info: 301 West Main St.; www.altdorfs.com.